Cosmicjedi/jane-llm-setup/README.md

 ### Out of Memory
 - Reduce `GPU_MEMORY_UTILIZATION` in `.env`
-- Use a smaller model
+- Use a smaller model (7B instead of 14B)
 - Reduce `MAX_MODEL_LEN`
+- Enable quantization: set `DTYPE=float8` or `DTYPE=int8`

+### Docker Compose Command Not Found
+If you get `docker-compose: command not found`, the script will automatically try `docker compose` (without hyphen) which is the newer version.

 ## 📝 Notes

-- First run will download the model (~30GB for Qwen 14B)
+- First run will download the model (~15GB for 7B models, ~30GB for 14B models)
-- The setup uses FP8/auto quantization for optimal performance on RTX 4090
+- The setup uses automatic quantization for optimal performance
 - Open WebUI data is persisted in `./open-webui-data`
 - Models are cached in `~/.cache/huggingface`